What is electrophysiology testing?

-Electrophysiology studies are used to test and treat abnormal heart rhythms – arrhythmias.
-By recording and studying the electrical activity of the heart, we are able to determine the underlying cause and test which treatment may be most effective.
+Electrophysiology testing is used to investigate abnormal heart rhythms, also known as arrhythmias.
+By recording and studying the electrical activity of the heart, our specialists are able to determine the underlying cause of the arrhythmia and identify the most appropriate course of treatment.

 Investigation details